University-of-Adelaide-Bx-Masters/Public_Health_Microbial_Genomics/Practicals/practical_2.md

 - What are the STs present?
 - How many samples belong to each ST?
 - Do you think any outbreaks are present?
-- Why is MLST still used despite cgMLST providing higher resolution?
 - Why are housekeeping genes suitable for MLST?

 # **4. Perform Core-genome MLST using `chewBBACA`**